 Freshwater Fishing Opportunities

 Fishing for cutthroat trout should be good throughout the Sound.
-The bag limit for trout in all waters other than the Special Management Area is 2 trout per day, 2 in possession of which only one per day and in possession may be greater than 20 inches in length, all trout over 20 inches retained must be recorded immediately and only 2 fish over 20 inches per year may be retained.
+The bag limit for trout in all waters is 2 trout per day, 2 in possession of which only one per day and in possession may be greater than 20 inches in length.
+All trout over 20 inches retained must be recorded immediately and only 2 fish over 20 inches per year may be retained.

 August opportunities for Dolly Varden are excellent throughout Prince William Sound, with hungry Dollies following spawning salmon upstream in August.
 Try targeting Dollies by presenting them with a dry fly at the water's edge, dead-drifting an egg pattern, or casting a lure with some silver flash to imitate salmon fry and smolt.

-Some nice stocked rainbow trout in the 6-8" range are caught from Blueberry Lake and Ruth Pond in Valdez.
-Grayling were stocked in Ruth Pond in Valdez.
+Some nice stocked rainbow trout in the 6-8" range are caught from Blueberry Lake, Thompson Lake, and Ruth Pond in Valdez.
+Grayling were also historically stocked in Thompson Lake.
 Both these aggressive feeders will go after small spinners or flies.
 Try an egg-sucking leech, Royal Coachman, or bead-headed Prince Nymph.

 Shrimp fishing is open until September 15th.
 Shrimp will begin to move into deeper waters as the fall season progresses.
 Subsistence Tanner and king crab fisheries are now allowed in winter months.
 See Prince William Sound subsistence regulation books for these fishery regulations.